iivlx/cardiac/README.md

 **Comments** can be created with a semicolon.
 Anything on the remainder of the line will be ignored by the assmbler.

 ```
-CLA 400 ; Load card 400 into the accumulator.
+CLA 40 ; Load memory cell 40 into the accumulator.
 ```

 **Cardiac Instructions:**